levkk/rwf/docs/docs/models/join-models.md

 !!! note
     The `join::<Model>` method accepts a generic argument specifying which model we are joining to.
 If the association between `Project` and `User` doesn't exist, the Rust compiler will return an error.
-This helps us avoid common errors by accidently joining tables that don't have a relationship.
+This helps us avoid common errors by accidentally joining tables that don't have a relationship.

 ## Disambiguating fields